ContentSide/French_Knowledge_Graph/README.md

 ```

 ### License
-RezoJDM-SDS is released under the MIT license.
+`RezoJDM16K` is released under the MIT license.